B-Rob97/lotide/README.md

 ## `tail(arr)`:
 * The tail function returns all items from an array except the first item.
-  * The tail function will not return the tail elements as a new array.
+  * The tail function will return the tail elements as a new array.
   * An array with only one element will yield an empty array as its tail.
   * An empty array will yield an empty array as its tail.